Guides/Safe AI Agent Execution with nono

 bash

-nono profiles list
+nono list --installed

-To use a built-in profile:
+To use a profile:

 bash